Decoding 126 Kilos: A thorough look to Kilograms and Pounds

 Before we tackle the conversion of 126 kilos to pounds, it's crucial to understand the two systems at play: the metric system and the imperial system.
 These systems are used globally for measuring various quantities, including weight.

 The metric system, also known as the International System of Units (SI), is a decimal system based on multiples of 10.
-It's characterized by its simplicity and ease of conversion between units.
+Plus, it's characterized by its simplicity and ease of conversion between units.
 The base unit for mass in the metric system is the kilogram (kg).
 Other units like grams (g) and tonnes (t) are derived from the kilogram using powers of 10.
 This system is widely used internationally and is favored for its logical structure.

 The Conversion: 126 Kilograms to Pounds